chikocharles/chikocharles/README.md

 ### ChikoCharlie's Community Chess Tournament
 This is an open chess tournament where ANYONE can play.
 That's the fun part.

 It's your turn to play!
-Move a <!-- BEGIN TURN -->?<!-- END TURN --> piece.
+Move a <!-- BEGIN TURN -->black<!-- END TURN --> piece.

 <!-- BEGIN CHESS BOARD -->
 |   | H | G | F | E | D | C | B | A |   |